ashiishme/ecometer/README.md

 ..
 ```

+Inside the `src` there is a `forms` directory used for defining the form structure by hardcoding the fields.

 # Running The Application

 Please make sure you have the env file ready, you can find the sample in `server/.env.dist`.